FlorentinaMargarita/HabitTracker/README.md

 •	python manage.py loaddata fixtures

-In order to create an adamin Users for the DB with all rights run:
+In order to create an admin user for the DB with all rights run:

 • python manage.py createsuperuser